Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Limitations

 \section{Limitations}

 In this study, incorporating ELB information into the input configuration significantly reduced the omission rate of correct labels for cognitive distortion expressions.
-However, certain limitations remain.
-True labels were not always captured at the instance level, particularly for distortion types that involve subtle emotional cues or subjectively phrased language.
-This may reflect both the inherent representational ambiguity of natural language and the challenges LLMs face in consistently detecting psychologically meaningful patterns across diverse linguistic expressions.
+However, several limitations remain.
+First, true labels are not always captured at the instance level, particularly for distortion types involving subtle emotional cues or subjectively phrased language.
+This reflects both the inherent representational ambiguity of natural language and the challenges LLMs face in consistently detecting psychologically meaningful patterns across diverse linguistic expressions.

+While we did not perform formal human validation of intermediate ELB components or inferred distortion instances, we also did not assess whether the ELB components extracted by the LLM were psychologically valid or aligned with expert interpretations.
+This introduces a potential limitation: errors in ELB extraction may propagate through the MIL framework, where instance-level representations directly influence bag-level predictions, potentially degrading final classification performance.
+Addressing this issue through explicit validation of ELB quality remains an important direction for future work.

 Moreover, although each cognitive distortion type was equally represented at the utterance level (500 samples per type), the number of inferred instances varied significantly across types.
 As a result, the MIL model disproportionately focused on distortion types with more abundant or salient instances during attention computation, potentially overlooking valid signals from types with sparser or less prominent instance patterns.
 These findings underscore the need for more balanced instance generation and attention regulation mechanisms in future work.